Helmuth Hübener: Legacy

-A youth centre, school and a pathway in Hamburg are named after Helmuth Hübener.
-The last runs between Greifswalder Straße and Kirchenweg in Sankt Georg.
-At the former Plötzensee Prison in Berlin, an exhibit about young Helmuth Hübener's resistance, trial, and execution was located in the former guillotine chamber that has since been changed to highlight other victims.
+A youth centre and school in Hamburg are named after Hübener, as is a pathway between Greifswalder Straße and Kirchenweg in St. Georg.
+At the former Plötzensee Prison in Berlin, an exhibit about Hübener's resistance, trial, and execution was located in the former guillotine chamber; it has since been changed to highlight other victims.
 Floral tributes are often placed in memory of Hübener and others put to death by the Nazis there.
-Helmuth Hübener also has a Stolperstein, which can be found at Sachsenstraße 42 in Hamburg-Hammerbrook.
+Hübener also has a Stolperstein at Sachsenstraße 42 in Hamburg-Hammerbrook.

 On 8 January 1985, sixty years after Hübener's birth, ceremonies in his memory were held in Hamburg by city officials.
-His fellow resisters, Schnibbe and Wobbe, both of whom had emigrated to the U.S. after the war, returned to Hamburg for the commemoration, where they were honored guests and speakers.
+His fellow resisters, Schnibbe and Wobbe, both of whom had emigrated to the U.S. after the war, returned to Hamburg for the commemoration, where they were honoured guests and speakers.

 Depiction in books, drama and film

 Hübener's story has been the subject of various literary, dramatic, and cinematic works.
 In 1970, German author Günter Grass published the book Local Anaesthetic, about the Hübener group.

-In 1979 Thomas F. Rogers, a university teacher at Brigham Young University, wrote a play titled Huebener, which has had several runs in various venues.
+In 1979, Thomas F. Rogers, a university teacher at Brigham Young University, wrote a play titled Huebener, which has had several runs in various venues.
 Hübener's two co-accused friends, Karl-Heinz Schnibbe and Rudi Wobbe, attended some of the performances, albeit in different circumstances.
 Wobbe died of cancer in 1992; Schnibbe died in 2010.
 In February 2014, Huebener made its high school premiere in St. George, Utah.